EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Introduction

-We evaluate on a variety of robotic manipulation tasks in both video generation quality and real-world robot deployment, including \texttt{Fold Cloth}, \texttt{Clean Desk}, and \texttt{Throw Bottle}.
+We evaluate on a variety of robotic manipulation tasks in both video generation quality and real-world robot deployment, including \texttt{Fold Clothes}, \texttt{Clean Desk}, and \texttt{Throw Bottle}.
 These tasks span a wide range of challenges involving both rigid and deformable objects, short-horizon and long-horizon action sequences, and diverse skills such as grasping, pushing, placing, and draping.
-Compared to the state-of-the-art transfer model, \textit{DreamTransfer} improves multi-view consistency by 42\% and depth consistency by 24\%, demonstrating superior geometric fidelity and cross-view coherence.
-In real-world robotic manipulation tasks involving zero-shot visual appearances, our method achieves over a 200\% relative improvement in task success rate compared to training on real data alone, with an additional 13\% gain when integrated with \textit{AdaMix}.
+Compared to the state-of-the-art transfer model, \textit{DreamTransfer} improves multi-view consistency by 42\% and depth consistency by 24\%, demonstrating superior cross-view coherence and geometric fidelity.
+In real-world robotic manipulation tasks involving zero-shot visual appearances, our method achieves over a 92\% relative improvement in task success rate compared to training on real data alone, with an additional 17\% gain when integrated with \textit{AdaMix}.

-In summary, our contributions are: \begin{itemize}[leftmargin=10pt] \item We propose \textit{EMMA}, a VLA policy enhancement framework that integrates a generative data engine with an effective training strategy.
-The data engine generates diverse, multi-view consistent robot manipulation videos for both rigid and deformable objects, while adaptive sample weighting improves VLA policy generalization. \item We propose \textit{DreamTransfer}, a DiT-based model that generates multi-view consistent, geometrically grounded manipulation videos and supports text-controlled editing of foreground, background, and lighting conditions.
+In summary, our contributions are: \begin{itemize} \item We propose \textit{EMMA}, a VLA policy enhancement framework that integrates a generative data engine with an effective training strategy.
+The data engine generates diverse, multi-view consistent robot manipulation videos for both rigid and deformable objects, while adaptive sample weighting improves VLA policy generalization. \item We propose \textit{DreamTransfer}, a DiT-based model that generates multi-view consistent, geometrically plausible manipulation videos and supports text-guided editing of foreground, background, and lighting conditions.
 We further introduce \textit{AdaMix}, a hard-sample-aware training strategy that identifies challenging trajectories and adaptively reweights them during training. \item \textit{EMMA} demonstrates strong performance in video generation and real-world robotic deployment.
 Compared to the state-of-the-art model, \textit{DreamTransfer} achieves a 42\% gain in multi-view consistency and a 24\% gain in depth consistency, measured relatively.
-In zero-shot visual settings, our method achieves over a 200\% performance gain compared to real-data training, with \textit{AdaMix} providing an additional 13\% improvement and enhancing cross-domain visual generalization. \end{itemize}
+In zero-shot visual settings, our method achieves over a 92\% performance gain compared to real-data training, with \textit{AdaMix} providing an additional 17\% improvement and enhancing cross-domain visual generalization. \end{itemize}